cornell-ece5745/ece5745-S02-back-end/docs/index.md

  - NanGate 45nm Standard-Cell Libraries
  - Revisiting the ASIC Flow Front-End
  - Using Cadence Innovus for Place-and-Route
- - Using Synopsys VCS for Fast-Functional Gate-Level Simulation
+ - Using Synopsys VCS for Back-Annotated Gate-Level Simulation

 Introduction
 --------------------------------------------------------------------------